Measuring the Migdal effect in semiconductors for dark matter detection

 The theoretical underpinnings of the ME go back to the early work of Arkady Migdal~\cite{Migdal1939,Migdal1941}, who calculated the probability that a radioactive decay would directly ionize the daughter nucleus.
 Such ionization has been measured in radioactive decay, and is more commonly referred to as ``electron shake-off"~\cite{Carlson,Rapaport,Couratin}.
 Though a handful of papers~\cite{Vergados:2004bm,Moustakidis:2005gx,Bernabei:2007jz} pointed out the likely relevance of this effect for DM-nucleus scattering, progress on the ME accelerated after Ref.~\cite{Ibe:2017yqa} derived the necessary electronic excitation probabilities relevant for DM experiments.
 A flurry of theoretical activity~\cite{Dolan:2017xbu,Bell:2019egg,Baxter:2019pnz,Essig:2019xkx,Liang:2019nnx,Liu:2020pat,Kahn:2020fef,Knapen:2020aky,Liang:2020ryg,Flambaum:2020xxo,Bell:2021zkr,Acevedo:2021kly,Wang:2021oha,Liang:2022xbu,Blanco:2022pkt} followed, expanding the theory of the ME for galactic DM scattering in isolated atom~\cite{Liu:2020pat}, molecular~\cite{Blanco:2022pkt}, and solid-state~\cite{Liang:2020ryg,Knapen:2020aky,Liang:2022xbu} targets, as well as for solar coherent elastic neutrino-nucleus scattering~\cite{Bell:2019egg}.
 The ME was also shown to dominate over another important inelastic channel, namely the bremsstrahlung process~\cite{Kouvaris:2016afs,Bell:2019egg}.
 Several experimental collaborations have since used these theoretical results to set what are currently the strongest limits on DM-nuclear scattering below $\sim$1~GeV~\cite{LUX:2018akb,EDELWEISS:2019vjv,CDEX:2019hzn,XENON:2019zpr,COSINE-100:2021poy,SuperCDMS:2022kgp,DarkSide:2022dhx}.
 Out of all of this work from the DM community, only Refs.~\cite{Nakamura:2020kex,Liao:2021yog,Bell:2021ihi,Araujo:2022wjh,Cox:2022ekg} have so far explicitly considered the ME for neutron scattering.
 A parallel effort in chemistry focused on neutron scattering in isolated atoms and molecules~\cite{lovesey1982electron,elliott1984study}, in part to explain anomalously large neutron cross sections on hydrides~\cite{gidopoulos2005breakdown,reiter2005origin,colognesi2005can}.
-Our work differs from these proposals by focusing on the angular distribution of neutrons scattered from solid-state targets (see, however, Ref.~\cite{johnson1982inelastic} which employed a similar setup to perform the first inelastic scattering measurements of eV-energy neutrons from liquid targets, and which motivated the first derivation of the ME in molecules~\cite{lovesey1982electron}, though the neutron energies were too low to observe the Migdal signal).
+Our work differs from these proposals by focusing on the angular distribution of neutrons scattered from solid-state targets.\footnote{See, however, Ref.~\cite{johnson1982inelastic} which employed a similar setup to perform the first inelastic scattering measurements of eV-energy neutrons from liquid targets and which motivated the first derivation of the ME in molecules~\cite{lovesey1982electron}, though the neutron energies were too low to observe the Migdal signal.} While the existence of the ME is well founded, the magnitude of the effect must be measured to understand the expected DM signal in a direct detection experiment.